Kamiyah Mobley was abducted as a newborn from a Florida hospital in July 1998

 Williams is now facing extradition to Florida, where on a summer day nearly two decades ago she allegedly posed as a nurse and abducted an 8-pound baby girl wrapped in a pink and blue blanket.

-Mobley, meanwhile, attempts to deal with the new revelations of her life.
-Video showed her weeping and hugging Gloria Williams inside the Colleton County Detention Center in Walterboro.
+Mobley, meanwhile, must now deal with the new revelations of her life.

 The Jacksonville sheriff said the young woman “had an inclination beginning a couple of months ago” that she may have been abducted.